candlerb/sshagentca/README.md

     ssh-add ~/.ssh/id_test
     <enter password>

-    # assuming the public key or fingerprint to id_test is in the
+    # assuming the public key to id_test is in the
     # settings.yaml file on the sshtokenca server, along with the
     # certificate name and principals, and sshtokenca is running on
     # 10.0.1.99: (it is important to forward the agent)
-    ssh -p 2222 10.0.1.99 -A
+    ssh -p 2222 bob@10.0.1.99 -A

     > acmecorp ssh user certificate service
     >